opoupeney/dfd/source/devguide/dfx-basics.rst

 * :term:`cloud-native` and :term:`multi-tenant` right out of the box
 * multi-platform by nature, the underlying :term:`UI` is based on Angular Material
 * based on best of breed, open-source technologies that are the foundation of the internet applications today
-* are architected to scale to the limits of the cloud
+* are architected to scale
-* open-source but also open and extensible
+* open-source, open and extensible

-DreamFace accelerates development with a visual Editor for creating rich user interfaces with drag and drop development.
-In the View Editor, pre-defined graphical controls are dragged on to an panel and properties and attributes are set, minimizing the coding required and allowing developers to focus on creating the user,experience.
-Developers can drop into code when the user interface requires specific customization and they have always have access to underlying assets of the application in the DreamFace Repository which contains a description of each component in JSON format.

 |